robric/cilium-testings/README.md

 ## Objectives

-The objective is simply to have a look at Cilium by installing it in a set of microk8s VMs.
+This objective is simply to have a look at Cilium by installing it in a microk8s VM.

 ## Testing Infrastructure